XaF/omni/website/contents/reference/01-configuration/0102-parameters/010250-up/010250-github-release.md

 Omni will download all the assets matching the current OS and architecture, extract them and move all the found binary files to a known location to be loaded in the repository environment.

 :::note
-This does not support using authentication yet, and thus will only work for public repositories for now.
+This supports authenticated requests using [the `gh` command line interface](https://cli.github.com/) if it is installed and authenticated, which allows for a higher rate limit and access to private repositories, as well as GitHub Enterprise instances.
 :::

 ## Alternative names